Wike: Police Speak on Reported Assassination Attempt on Military Officer Yerima Amid Tension

 Videos of the incident show that Wike was confronted by Yerima, who led soldiers deployed to prevent FCT officials from carrying out a demolition exercise on the contested site.

-In response, Yerima said his team was acting on “orders” and that his principals have the necessary land documents.
+In response, Yerima said his team was acting on orders and that his principals had the necessary land documents.

 Abuja commentator warns against anarchy

-Meanwhile, Salihu Umar, an Abuja-based public commentator, has said "someone is clearly baiting the military into anarchy".
+Meanwhile, Salihu Umar, an Abuja-based public commentator, believes the assassination rumours were being deliberately peddled.

 "Someone is clearly baiting the military into anarchy.
 There is an unmistakable element of manufactured outrage in this Wike–Yerima saga.